SmartyMJ/Quantopian_Pairs_Trader/README.md

 # Quantopian_Pairs_Trader
-Read my Medimum article about this project [here](https://medium.com/@bart.chr/pairs-trading-for-algorithmic-trading-breakdown-d8b709f59372)!
+Read bartchr808's Medium article about this project [here](https://medium.com/@bart.chr/pairs-trading-for-algorithmic-trading-breakdown-d8b709f59372)!

 This is my implementation of a Pairs Trading Algorithm on the algorithmic trading research/competition platform [Quantopian](https://www.quantopian.com/home) so I can dive deeper and learn more about [Pairs Trading](http://www.investopedia.com/university/guide-pairs-trading/) and implementing trading algorithms.
 Some tests/measures I'm currently learning about and using include: